arpicard/environment/README.md

 The container prefix depends on your directory name.

 ## Tips
+1. **General informations** :
+    - To plug your database to your application (if you didn't change the information in `docker-env` file) :
+        - host : `'mysql'`
+        - database : `yourdatabasename`
+        - user : `'root'`
+        - pass : `null`
-1. You can add custom virtual hosts: all `./web/vhosts/*.conf` files are copied in the Apache directory during the image build process.
+2. You can add custom virtual hosts: all `./web/vhosts/*.conf` files are copied in the Apache directory during the image build process.
-2. The HTTPS can be used easily.
+3. The HTTPS can be used easily.
 Check `./web/vhosts/environment.conf` as a model to get it on all your websites.
 You don't need to change the cert and key files.
-3. **Bash aliases** :
+4. **Bash aliases** :
     - _Docker_ :
         - `docker-go $1`        : connects to your container `environment_$1_1`
         - `docker-logs $1`      : displays the logs of your container `environment_$1_1`